 The underlying cause for hypothalamic hamartomas remains unknown.
 Over 95% of cases are sporadic (that is, there is no prior family history and the identified patient remains the only affected individual in the family).
 A defect in factors that regulate fetal development of the hypothalamus is most likely.

 However, HH can also occur in patients with identified genetic disorders.
-Of these, Pallister-Hall syndrome accounts for the vast majority.
-This is a rare dysmorphology syndrome that can include HH, extra digits and other deformities of the hands and feet (postaxial polydactyly and syndactyly), abnormalities of the larynx (bifid epiglottis), imperforate anus, abnormal facial features, and others.
-Pallister-Hall syndrome is known to be associated with a genetic mutation in the GLI3 gene, which acts as a transcription factor (a regulator protein for turning on and off gene expression).
+Of these, Pallister-Hall syndrome accounts for the majority.
+This is a rare dysmorphology syndrome that can include HH, deformities of the hands and feet (postaxial polydactyly and syndactyly), abnormalities of the larynx (bifid epiglottis), imperforate anus, and others.
+Pallister-Hall syndrome is known to be associated with a genetic mutation in the GLI3 gene, which acts as a transcription factor (a regulator protein for turning on and off gene expression) in the sonic hedgehog intracellular signaling pathway.
 This is a genomic (or genome-wide) mutation, which is to say, a mutation present in every cell in the body.
 (For further information, choose “Pallister-Hall” as your search term in the Rare Disease Database.)

-Knowing that Pallister-Hall syndrome is due to a mutation in GLI3, researchers have recently examined the possibility that a somatic (tumor-only) mutation of GLI3 was present in the sporadic HH cases.
-Using tissue removed at surgery, it was discovered that up to 25% of patients have a somatic mutation of GLI3 in HH tissue.
-Accordingly, it appears likely that some patients have HH due to a mutation in this gene.
-It is possible that improved genotyping technology will identify a larger number of GLI3 mutations.
+Knowing that Pallister-Hall syndrome is due to a mutation in GLI3, researchers have examined the possibility that a somatic (tumor-only) mutation of GLI3 is responsible for sporadic HH cases.
+Using tissue removed at surgery, it has been discovered that up to 25% of patients have a somatic mutation of GLI3 in HH tissue.
+More recently, advanced genotyping has shown that several other genes within the sonic hedgehog pathway can also have somatic mutations that result in HH.
+With current (2017) genotyping technology, somatic mutations can be identified in approximately 40% of HH lesions.
 It is also likely that other, as yet unidentified mutations in other genes can be responsible.
-At this time, mutation analysis of GLI3 is not recommended for routine clinical care of patients with HH.
+At this time, mutation analysis (genotyping) of HH lesions is not recommended for routine clinical care of patients with HH.

 Hypothalamic hamartomas are relatively rare.
 Population-based research has shown that HH with epilepsy occurs in 1 of 200,000 children and adolescents.
 The prevalence of HH with only precocious puberty is unknown.
 At least for HH with epilepsy, males appear to have a slightly higher risk than females (approximately 1.3 to 1 ratio).
 HH occurs worldwide, without any obvious geographical concentration of cases.
 It is currently felt that all ethnic groups are at equal risk.
 There are no identified maternal risk factors or fetal exposures that increase the risk of HH.

 Brain imaging with magnetic resonance (MR) techniques is the single most important diagnostic test.
-MR imaging is sufficient to establish (or rule out) the diagnosis of HH.
+MR imaging is sufficient to establish (or exclude) the diagnosis of HH.
 However, there are important considerations to imaging for HH.
 Imaging must be technically adequate to permit detailed visualization of the hypothalamus.
 Movement artifact resulting from restlessness of the patient within the scanner can obscure small HH lesions.
-Accordingly for children or other patients with limited cooperation, a sedated study is recommended.
-Additionally, the choice of specific imaging sequences is also important.
-We recommend including the coronal T2 fast spin echo (FSE) sequence, with thin slices and no gap or space between slices.
+Accordingly, for children or other patients with limited cooperation, a sedated study is recommended.
+Additionally, the choice of specific MR imaging sequences is also important.
+A coronal T2 fast spin echo (FSE) sequence is recommended, with thin slices and no gap or space between slices.
 Lastly, the radiologist should be informed that HH is one of the clinical conditions under consideration, so as to include careful inspection of that region of the brain.
 Most patients (over 90%) have normal brain findings on MR imaging aside from the HH.
 A small number of patients may have additional abnormalities, such as malformations of cortical development.

 Computed tomography (CT) imaging is not adequate for detecting small HH lesions, and has the added disadvantage of radiation exposure.